Last Updated on

 Business Licenses: Regardless of the business entity, a variety of licenses and permits such as a sales tax id number, business license, certificate of occupancy and others may be required.
 Learn more about licenses and permits in your state.

 Federal Employer Identification Number – There is no cost to apply for a FEIN, most LLCs will need to file for one.

 Forming an LLC in Another State

 We have more details in our article on the best states to form an LLC, but just know that these are often false savings.
 The short answer is you are almost always better to form an LLC in the same state as you live.
-Otherwise not only do you end up paying the formation fee from the other state, but you will have to register as a foreign entity on top of the additional accounting costs when dealing with multiple states.
+Otherwise not only do you end up paying the state filing fees from the other state, but you will likely have to register as a foreign entity with the state you reside, on top of the additional accounting costs when dealing with multiple states.

 State Costs to Form an LLC

 |State||Filing Fee||Recurring Fees|

 |Alaska||$250||$200 (every 2 years)|

 $20 – Statement of Information (annually)

 |Delaware||$90||$300 Franchise Tax (annually)|